Intermesh/groupoffice-docs/using/email.rst

 or via right click on email in the message grid.

-When you link an e-mail it is copied from the mail server and stored in the Group-Office database.
+When you link an e-mail it is copied from the mail server and stored in the GroupOffice database.
 So when you delete mail from the mail server the linked e-mails will be preserved.

 .. note:: When linking an email, the copy inherits the permissions of the target item.
 So by linking the e-amil